-Article 18 Grievance Procedure
+Article 18 - Grievance Procedure

-18.1 Definition.
 A grievance, within the meaning of this Agreement, shall be defined as any alleged misapplication or misinterpretation of the terms of this Agreement.

 It is the desire and intent of the parties, through the following grievance procedure, to provide an orderly and timely adjudication of grievances.
 Within this spirit, the procedure is not a substitute for or in any way to inhibit open communications between the employee and supervision.
 In the presentation of grievances, the employee shall be safe from restraint, interference, discrimination, or reprisal.